fketelaars/IIDR-Stats-Warehouse/Documentation/Usage.md

 `CollectCDCStats.sh`

 The command connects to the Access Server and then the CDC_DB2 datastore.
 Subsequently, it retrieves the statistics for subscriptions S1, S2 and S3 and then writes them to the database specified in the properties file.

+## scheduled script

+For scheduled execution, use `CollectStats_Loop.sh`, which automatically re-triggers the process at the desired frequency.
+The frequency interval can be configured by adjusting the delay parameter in the loop script.